 All these activities are informed by a constant interest in the related areas of algebraic geometry, Lie theory and theoretical physics.

-The focus of research in group theory at Bath has been on discrete groups and their geometry.
+The focus of research in group theory at Bath has been on discrete groups and associated linear structures.

 Research staff: Daniel Loughran, Gregory Sankaran

 Number theory is the study of the integers and their properties.
 Many of the motivating problems come from the study of Diophantine equations, which are polynomial equations where one is interested in solutions in the whole numbers.
 Whilst originally viewed as a curiosity from antiquity, in recent times they have found spectacular applications to modern society and information security through cryptography.